Inspirations Teens take sober fun trips to Xtreme Action Park, Seminole Indian Reservation, and Secret Woods Nature Center!

 Inspirations for Youth and Families is known as a treatment center unlike any other.
 What sets us apart is our teens spend their time here going on sober fun trips.

 As an owner of IYF, Karen Corcoran Walsh played a huge role in the coordination of this sober fun outing.
 She is an advocate for cultural diversity awareness and education.
 This funnels down to our teen drug rehab programs as well as our recreational therapy.
 Our teen rehab attended and participated in the 19th Annual American Indian Arts Celebration held at Big Cypress Indian Reservation.

 Benefits of Sober Fun Outings

-Sure our teen’s still have to go through daily therapy and school work.
-But after the hard work we take them on sober fun outings.
+Sure our teen still has to go through daily therapy and school work.
+But after the hard work, we take them on sober fun outings.
 These outings are designed to show teens that they can have just as much fun in life without drugs.
 Many teens have never experienced this new way of life.
 Sober fun outings teach our teens how to have fun without using drugs

 We recently took our teens for some new sober fun activities

 The Xtreme Action Ropes Course tested our brave teens ability to climb very high structures.
 And this course tested our teen’s physical and mental abilities.
 Our teens enjoyed a day of team building and fitness fun.
 Furthermore, many of our teens described the immense rush of accomplishing improbable feats.
 So there was no room to be fearful of heights here.

 Our next trip took the teens to the Everglades.
 As they visited The Big Cypress Seminole Indian Reservation.
 A big part of the trip was visiting the Ah-Tah-Thi-Ki Museum.
 And our teens checked out 30,000 unique artifacts, items and learned interesting information about the local Seminole community.

 Finally, the teens went to the Seminole Village.
 Here our teens met with Seminole artists who demonstrated their remarkable arts and crafts talents.